DKT15/twimba-x-twitter-clone/README.md

 ## Description

 This is an X (formerly Twitter) clone.
-This mobile app was created as a clone and implements basic X (formerly Twitter) functinonality.
-I learnt the how to utilise forEach, data Attributes, conditionally rendered styles, generating UUIDs etc.
+This mobile app was created as a clone and implements basic X (formerly Twitter) functionality.
+I learnt how to utilise forEach, data Attributes, conditionally rendered styles, generating UUIDs etc.

 ## Table of Contents